Blissgig/Easy-Road-3D-ECS-Traffic/README.md

 Thankfully, Unity has been working on a new technology called DOTS.
 This document will not talk in detail about DOTS, for a primer I would recommend starting here:  https://unity.com/dots

+I watched this video for the list of all the DOTS/ECS packages:  https://youtu.be/C56bbgtPr_w

 DOTS allows for many more active objects within a scene, but getting it working can be a bit tricky.
 You cannot access the Easy Roads 3D API in DOTS.
 So I create a collection of entities; Roads, Connections and Autos.
 With these groups I can iterate through the autos in a Job, if the Auto is at the end of it's current path (a series of points along a ERRoad and ERConnection) it then iterates through the Roads to find the next Road and next Connection.
 This allows the traffic to be as random as possible.

 This code is MOVEMENT process only.
 There is no collision.